benjaminsainz/ecac/README.md

 # Algorithm parameters
 ``data``: a string with the name of the dataset used for printing the algorithm initialization and naming the output file.
 ``X``: an array containing the dataset features with no header.
-Each row must belong to one individual with one column per feature.
+Each row must belong to one object with one column per feature.
 ``n_clusters``: int with the number of desired clusters.
 ``max_gens`` (default = 100): maximum generations in the evolutionary process.
 ``pop_size`` (default = 100): population size that is carried along the evolutionary process.